hjoliver/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 ISO8601
 -------

-Cylc uses the :term:`ISO8601` international datetime standard format to represent datetimes and durations.
+Cylc uses the :term:`ISO8601` datetime standard to represent datetimes and durations.

 .. _tutorial-iso8601-datetimes: